esa/sentinel1-ais-processor/README.md

 ```
 make
 ```
 This will generate the _AIS_receiver_ executable used by the Python script.
 Note: To run the executable within the Sentinel-1 AIS end-to-end processor (_process_s1_ais_raw.py_), the executable must be located in the main directory.
-The executable is currently only compiled for macOS and Linux.

 ## Standalone Execution: